 SSL-based services should not offer the possibility to utilize weak encryption protocols or ciphers.
 By disabling these weaker protocols, data confidentiality and integrity is further assured.

-To disable the PCT 1.0 protocol on R2 and SP2, ensure the following key does not exist.
-If the key does exist, ensure it is set to 0:
+To verify the PCT 1.0 protocol is disabled on SP2, ensure the following key does not exist.
+If the key does exist, ensure it is set to 0.